Touchless Interactive Kiosks: The Air Push Gesture

 Air Push works effortlessly and flexibly across interaction types.
 This is thanks to our user-led, evidence-based approach to design.

 No need for your user to adapt their interaction style to your new touchless kiosk.
-Air Push effortlessly adapts to your user.
+The flexible Air Push gesture effortlessly adapts to your user.

 People told us they need confidence in their touchless interactions.
 That’s why Air Push is reinforced with visual feedback.
 Using the spring principle means that the system can calculate how close a person’s hand is and how fast it’s moving.
 We illustrate this with an on-screen animation to let users know how and when they’re successfully interacting – very little extra guidance is required.